-The search mechanism at the heart of the TSDM method is a GA.
-A simple GA composed of the standard selection, crossover, and mutation operators is used.
 The GA uses a binary chromosome of length 18, random locus crossover, and single individual elitism.
 The stopping criterion for the GA is convergence of all fitness values.
 Both tournament and roulette selection are investigated.
-The tournament selection uses a tournament of size two.
+The tournament selection uses a tournament size of two.